Use these 3 methods to quickly find out whether it has started snowing in New Zealand and how much snow is currently on the mountains and ski fields.

 By the way, the following methods can be used any time of the year and need not be restricted to winter in New Zealand.

-Just go to the New Zealand ski fields map, click on one of the icons for a ski field on the map, and then click on the link that will take you to the ski field’s website.
+Just go to the New Zealand ski fields page and click on one of the links that will take you to the website of a particular ski field.

-Hover over Ski Fields and then click one of the names of the ski fields to visit the information page for that particular ski field.
+After clicking on Ski Fields, you can click on the name of a ski field to visit the information page for that particular ski field.

 There you can see whether the ski field is open or closed, whether the road to get to it is open or closed, how much snow has fallen, and get the weather forecast for that ski field.